 - 1. Analysis of different technologies for component orchestration - 2.
 Solution design and identification of relevant technologies - 3.
 Prototype implementation and experimental evaluation in particular for the use of StreamPipes - 4.
-NissatTech Creation of various StreamPipe adapters Adapt ST - 5.
-Teknopar Creation of various StreamPipe adapters -TIA CONNECT
+NissatTech Creation of various StreamPipe adapters Adapt_ST - 5.
+Teknopar Creation of various StreamPipe adapters -TIA ASP - 6.
+Creation of TIA ASP and TIA MODEL, Adding new pretrained models to the StreamPipes Generic ML Component - 7.
+Support development of StreamPipes adapters for relevant components - 8.
+Further integration of StreamPipes in pipeline architectures